Figure 1: A screenshot of the Psychrometric Chart app running within a web browser.

 The app also allows some customisation and refinement of how it is displayed and some of the visual presentation.
 This includes being able to set the chart extents, titles and data scales, as well as padding and grid cell gaps.

 Added support for displaying both imperial and metric units in the chart and when importing/exporting data.
-Whilst you can select from a range different metric and imperial units for each measure, based on the feedback I received and looking at other charts, I set the default imperial units to be
+Whilst you can select from several different metric and imperial units for each measure by clicking the UNITS button in the top-right button bar, based on the feedback I received and looking at other charts, I have set the default imperial units to be

 gr/lbfor absolute humidity,